mathieuthollet/downloadable-product-pdf-flipbook-preview/dlproductpdfflipbookpreview/readme_en.md

 # Downloadable product PDF flipbook preview

-Prestashop 1.6 Module

-This module was not refused on Prestashop Addons Marketplace because it needs Imagemagick PHP extension to be Installed on the server, so I give it for free :)

 ## Overview

 This modules shows a flipbook popin preview of downloadable virtual products if files are PDF.